Esporte Clube Pinheiros: Track and field

 Track and field was practically right from the beginning part of SC Germânia.
 Hermann Friese, who was German Champion over 1500 metres in 1902 and joined Germânia in 1903 was in 1907 Brazil's sole representative at an international tournament in Montevideo, Uruguay where he won two competitions and finished second in a third one.
 In 1924 Germânia was co-founder of the state athletics association Federação Paulista de Atletismo.
 By the end of the 1930s the club had a 70 strong group of athletes and dominated track and field in Brazil.
 Apart from many South-American records it held almost all national records.

 At the Games in 1932 in Los Angeles Lúcio de Castro became the first athlete from EC Pinheiros to participate at Olympic Games.
 In the pole vault he cleared 3,90 metres and finished sixth.

 João Carlos de Oliveira won triple jump bronze 1976 in Montreal and 1980 in Moscow.
 At the 1975 Pan American Games in Mexico he won the long jump with 8.19 metres and surpassed the triple jump world record of Viktor Saneyev by 45 centimetres reaching 17.89 metres.
 This mark held for almost six years, when the US-American Willie Banks extended it to 17.97 which should stand for ten years.
 18 metres should not be exceeded before mid 1995.

 Lately the club's athletes lined-up as EC Pinheiro/Asics.
 Fabiano Peçanha, 2009 South-American champion over 800 metres, and Sabine Heitling, in the same year continental champion over 3000 metres steeplechase, belong to the most successful athletes of the club in more recent years.

+The new generation of idols includes Altobeli da Silva, Adriana Aparecida, Alison dos Santos, and Darlan Romani.
+To give an idea of the club's strength, at the London Olympic Games in 2012, Athletics was the largest Pinheiros delegation, with eight athletes and one coach.